veltman/clmystery/README.md

 To get started on how to use the command line, open cheatsheet.md or cheatsheet.pdf (from the command line, you can type 'nano cheatsheet.md').

 Don't use a text editor to view any files except these instructions, the cheatsheet, and hints.

+## The Homework:

+When you have figured out the mystery, create a file called `solution` and put the name of the culprit in there.